-However, only a few consider Sanusi Lamido Sanusi’s biography which is quite interesting.
-Now, without further ado, let’s begin, first with our Table of Content, before the FULL STORY.
+However, only a few consider Sanusi Lamido Sanusi’s biography, which is quite interesting.
+Now, without further ado, let’s begin.

 Sanusi Lamido Sanusi Childhood Story:

-Starting off, he is nicknamed “SLS“.
-Sanusi Lamido Sanusi was born on the 31st day of July 1961 in Kano, Nigeria to his mother, Saudatu Hussain and father, Aminu Sanusi in the city of Kano, Nigeria.
+For Biography starters, he is nicknamed “SLS“.
+Sanusi Lamido Sanusi was born on the 31st day of July 1961 in Kano, Nigeria to his mother, Saudatu Hussain, and father, Aminu Sanusi in the city of Kano, Nigeria.